-Erectile Dysfunction/Impotence however are not usually a long term problem and can be effectively treated with changes to the lifestyle of the patient and/or through the use of certain medicines such as Viagra (sildenafil), Cialis (tadalafil), Levitra (vardenafil) and Spedra (avanafil) (all of which are taken orally).
+Erectile Dysfunction/Impotence however are not usually a long term problem and effective treatment can range from changes to the lifestyle of the patient and/or through the use of certain medicines such as Viagra (sildenafil), Cialis (tadalafil), Levitra (vardenafil) and Spedra (avanafil) (all of which are taken orally).

 Referring yourself for counselling or therapy can also be an alternative and quite effective treatment option.
 Do not allow Erectile Dysfunction (ED) to have a negative impact on your sex life.
-Taking control of your condition will mean you continue to enjoy a happy and healthy sex life.
+Taking control of your condition and getting the right treatment will mean you continue to enjoy a happy and healthy sex life.

 The definition of Erectile Dysfunction

 Erectile Dysfunction is when a male is unable to achieve an erection (or maintain an erection during sexual intercourse with a partner).

 This usually means that a male is unable to get an erection following arousal or he achieves an erection but is unable to maintain it prior to or during sexual intercourse.
 If this occurs on multiple occasions especially over a short period of time, then the patient should speak to a healthcare professional to ascertain the cause(s) and to discuss suitable treatment options.

 For a person to understand the cause of their erectile dysfunction, they must first understand the complicated processes involved in achieving an erection.
 The brain needs to interact with nerves, hormones and blood vessels for the process to be successful.
 The involvement of multiple components means this pathway can be disrupted at numerous points resulting in the a failure to achieve an erection.